wrcorcoran/2324_TeamSingh_ERSP/Winter2023/ResearchLog.md

   - located ```grammar_tools```, which the Grammar specifications by openCypher.
   - Tried to run both ArangoDB and OpenCypher's GitHubs and ran into errors for both.
 See ```Struggles``` for more information.
   - Working on following the ArangoDB specifications for [contributing](https://github.com/arangodb/arangodb/blob/devel/CONTRIBUTING.md#building).
+- January 15th:
+  - decided that the requirements to set up a Dockerfile for each would be too much, as they both require a large amount of steps.
+  - decided to move to CSIL, with doing this, create documentation to set up and install.

 #### Specific Questions:
 - What is Gherkin?
 Encountered it while looking into the OpenCypher codebase.